PixieEngine/trinket/setup.md

 ============

 - Create a bucket on S3
   - Enable CORS
+  - Grant List Permissions to Everyone

 - Create IAM user
   - Grant full access to bucket
+  - Copy Token and Secret into .env

 - Create a Cloudfront Distribution
   - Add bucket and four subdomains

 - Setup CDN Domain